hazelcast/hazelcast/hazelcast-documentation/src/MapEntryProcessor.md

     void submitToKey(K key, EntryProcessor entryProcessor, ExecutionCallback callback);

 /**
-     * Applies the user defined EntryProcessor to the entry mapped by the key.
-     * Returns immediately with a Future representing that task.
-EntryProcessor is not cancellable, so calling Future.cancel() method won't cancel the operation of EntryProcessor.
-     */

-    Future submitToKey(K key, EntryProcessor entryProcessor);

-/**
  	* Applies the user defined EntryProcessor to the all entries in the map.